Top Five SIEM Use Cases For Threat Prevention

 The Security and Information Event Management (SIEM) tool is one of the most essential SOC assets.
-This software platform collects, stores, and analyzes log data from the entire IT infrastructure to detect suspicious activities and vulnerabilities and suggest a response to threats.
-Much like a security solution that relies on an AI or Machine Learning to provide anomaly detection, the SIEM is looking for data that doesn’t fit a set of patterns/behaviors and can be considered a vulnerability or deviant action.
+This software platform collects, stores, and analyses log data from the entire IT infrastructure to detect suspicious activities and vulnerabilities and suggest a response to threats.
+Much like a security solution that relies on an AI or Machine Learning to provide anomaly detection, the SIEM is looking for data that doesn’t fit a set of patterns/behaviours and can be considered a vulnerability or deviant action.

 However, not everything in security management is black or white.
 Sometimes, the data provided to flag a malicious event also describes a legitimate event, issuing a false alert.
-To cut down on false positives over legitimate events, an organization needs to develop strong SEIM use cases that grow from historical and current data points and industry-wide knowledge and threat scenarios.
-In fact, to maximize the tool's efficacy, an organization needs to write the rules and define its baselines and thresholds based on its knowledge of its own IT department, threat landscape, and bad actor behavior.
+To cut down on false positives over legitimate events, an organisation needs to develop strong SEIM use cases that grow from historical and current data points and industry-wide knowledge and threat scenarios.
+In fact, to maximize the tool's efficacy, an organisation needs to write the rules and define its baselines and thresholds based on its knowledge of its own IT department, threat landscape, and bad actor behaviour.
 On top of that, new use cases and correlation rules should always be in the pipeline to address the ever-evolving threat scenarios.

 Consider this blog a companion to the previous SIEM blog that looked at active threats to demonstrate more proactive defensive and preventative activities via robust use cases.